grote/seedvault-LFB/README.md

 If the file has not changed and all chunks are present, the file is not read/chunked/hashed again.
-Only a file metadata item is added to backup metadata.
+Only file metadata is added to the backup snapshot.

 As the cache grows over time, we need a way to evict files eventually.
-This could happen by checking a last seen timestamp or by using a TTL counter or maybe even a boolean flag that gets checked after a successful pass over all files.
+This could happen by checking a last seen timestamp or by using a TTL counter or maybe even a boolean flag that gets checked after a successful run over all files.
 A flag might not be ideal if the user adds/removes folder as backup targets.
+Current preference is for using a last seen timestamp.

 The files cache is local only and will not be included in the backup.
 After restoring from backup the cache needs to get repopulated on the next backup run